ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. Provide fabricated insulation for chilled, ambient and cold piping with a factory applied integral vapor barrier jacket:
       1. ASJ, Dow “Saran 560, “Alaflex Style 13 MAM” or Polyguard “Insulwrap 30”.
 Provide the vapor barrier jacket wrinkle free, covering all outer surfaces of the insulation sealed longitudinally by an integral self sealing lap (SSL) and a 3-in-wide sealing tape for butt joints.
 Use of staples for securing jacket laps is prohibited.
 Install longitudinal laps at ten o’clock or two o’clock.
    1. Cover and completely seal all chilled, ambient and cold piping with a vapor barrier, continuous on all surfaces, prior to the application of jacketing.
 Seal weld all circumferential and longitudinal laps with pvc solvent welding adhesive.
 Install 1-1/2-inch-wide self-sealing lap tape on the joints of the jacket in addition to the adhesive.
 Apply laps with a minimum of 2 inches on both the circumferential and longitudinal joints.
-1. HEATED EQUIPMENT APPLICATION**
-   1. Round Equipment
+1. HEATED EQUIPMENT APPLICATION*   1.
+Round Equipment
    1. Cut or miter insulation where necessary to fit the shape and contour of the equipment and band in place with 3/4-inch x 0.015-inch-thick stainless steel bands on 18-inch centers.
 Point up joints with insulating cement.
    1. For domed ends or vessel heads, install factory-molded, precurved pieces to exactly conform to the double radius curvature of the vessel top in accordance with ASTM C450.
    1. Flat or Irregular Equipment